kwalczak80/melting-gerry/README.md

 * If the correct category is selected by the user, the main game screen will be displayed.

     ![Main Game Screen](docs/screenshots/main_game_screen.PNG)
+* During the game the following information is displayed on the screen:
+    * The number of attempts left to guess the word,
+    * The hidden word is represented by the underscore characters '_' The number of underscore characters equals the number of letters in the word to be guessed.
+    * Which letters have been already used to guess the word
+* Once the letter is entered by the user, the program checks if the letter is listed in the word.
+If not, information in yellow color is displayed on the screen to inform the user that the letter they selected is not correct.
+The used letters table will be updated automatically with the chosen letter.
+The number of attempts to finish the game will decrease.